-New York, NY (June 18, 2020)—Matthew Beaudoin deals in high-stakes storytelling realism as the senior producer of hit podcast Disgraceland, a true-crime podcast about musicians behaving badly, and the new 27 Club, which recounts the final days of musical icons who died at age 27.
+New York, NY (June 18, 2020)—Matthew Beaudoin deals in high-stakes storytelling realism as the senior producer of Double Elvis Productions’ hit podcast Disgraceland, a true-crime show about musicians behaving badly, and the new 27 Club podcast, which recounts the final days of musical icons who died at the age of 27.
 As a result, when it comes to supplementing tales with audio, Beaudoin dials down the literal.

 “[We are] very much focused on, ‘How can we get music to support this narrative that we’re telling?
 How can we get the music to work in concert to support that narrative, and make the experience as immersive as possible?’”

-To that end, Beaudoin and the production team at Double Elvis create sound effects to help draw listeners into the story, while being mindful to toe the line carefully without dipping into the realm of radio drama.
+To that end, Beaudoin and the production team at Double Elvis create sound effects to help draw listeners into the stories, though being mindful to avoid overdoing it lest their podcasts sound too much like radio dramas.

-“For example,” he explains, “we’ll take a small portion of a drum beat and set it into a heavily repeated delay, so it creates this wash of sound that [conveys] the feeling we’re trying to get.
+He explained, “We’ll take a small portion of a drum beat and set it into a heavily repeated delay so it creates this wash of sound that [conveys] the feeling we’re trying to get.
 Usually that’s all guided by the script and the subjectivity of the character we’re embedded with at that moment.”

 Those characters include some of rock ’n’ roll’s most famous and notorious names.
 The first season of 27 Club profiled the last days of Jimi Hendrix, and the forthcoming second season gives Jim Morrison the same treatment.
 Disgraceland tells tales—mostly true, occasionally tall—from the troublesome and/or troubled lives of icons like Jay-Z, Guns N’ Roses, Led Zeppelin and Whitney Houston.

 After working together on five seasons of Disgraceland and the new 27 Club, the Double Elvis crew has developed an understanding of when to deploy those sound treatments.
-“They tend to happen in the more subjective moments, rather than the expositional moments,” he says.
+“They tend to happen in the more subjective moments rather than the expositional moments,” he said.
 “When the story is straighter, the music tends to be straighter, and the sound design tends to be straighter.”

-The team is currently using Kanbanize to wrangle project management, along with various sharing protocols, such as Google Docs for show scripts and Dropbox and Google Drive for other assets.
+The team is currently using Kanbanize for project management, along with various sharing protocols such as Google Docs for show scripts and Dropbox and Google Drive for other assets.

-Production on an episode of 27 Club, for example, runs three weeks, beginning with scripting.
-Once that’s done, they record Brennan’s narration on a Stellar Sound CM-6 tube-and-transformer condenser microphone through a Tascam interface to Pro Tools.
+Production on an episode of 27 Club runs three weeks, beginning with scripting.
+Once that’s done, they record Brennan’s narration on a Stellar Sound CM-6 tube-and-transformer condenser microphone through a Tascam interface to Avid Pro Tools.

-“We’re all using Pro Tools to do editing and recording,” he says, “[and] we do a fair amount of work with iZotope RX, especially in the COVID situation where we’re recording at home.
-Like, ‘Oh, we’ve got to get some of this traffic out of the recording,’ or there’s kids running around, or that kind of thing.”
+“We’re all using Pro Tools to do editing and recording, and we do a fair amount of work with iZotope RX, especially in the COVID situation where we’re recording at home.
+Like, ‘Oh, we’ve got to get some of this traffic out of the recording,’ or there’s kids running around, that kind of thing,” Beaudoin said.